 AA Division Rules

->

-> The AA Division play emphasizes learning and development across a wide range of individual and team-based skills.
+The AA Division play emphasizes learning and development across a wide range of individual and team-based skills.
 At this level the players pitch and catch, and both hitting and fielding become essential aspects of the game play.
-Except for base stealing, almost every aspect of ASA fastpitch softball is introduced her
+Except for base stealing, almost every aspect of USA Softball fastpitch softball is introduced here.

->

-> Batters will face a player pitcher for the first time in addition to some coach pitching.
+Batters will face a player pitcher for the first time in addition to some coach pitching.
 Games may include trained youth umpires, and scores will be kept.
 The ultimate goal is not winning the game; however, an element of competition will be introduced at this AA level.
 Coaches, please enjoy this experience and be certain the kids have fun as you do your best to teach all aspects of fastpitch softball including fundamentals, rules, gameplay and strategy.

 - The AA Division games will be played using a 10-inch low compression softball.